 6. Unwashed Fruits and Vegetables

-Fruits and vegetables are a great source of vitamins, but they need to be washed properly to remove pesticides and harmful bacteria like Toxoplasma.
-It’s best to wash and peel produce to ensure it’s safe to consume.
+Unwashed Fruits and Vegetables are very harmful, Though Fruits and vegetables are a great source of vitamins, but they need to be washed properly to remove pesticides and harmful bacteria like Toxoplasma, especially leafy green veggies like spinach, coriander etc.

 7. Alcohol